How to Recognize and Remove Witchcraft

 What is Spiritual Energy?

 The key issue is whether or not energy is aligning with the intention of love, where love is understood as mutual self-gift with God and others.
-With our permission, Jesus imparts the flow of spiritual energy by commanding and blessing things on earth to align with Heaven, whereas witchcraft perverts this by commanding and cursing for selfish gain and control.
+Jesus imparts the flow of spiritual energy by commanding and blessing things on earth to align with Heaven, whereas witchcraft perverts this by commanding and cursing for selfish gain and control.

-This is not an invitation to paranoia, but to discernment — a tool for recognizing where we've been exploited, so we can invite God in to protect us and what He’s entrusted to us.
+This realization is not an invitation to paranoia, but to discernment — a tool for recognizing where we've been exploited, so we can invite God in to protect us and what He’s entrusted to us.
 These insights come from both the Spirit’s revelation and lived experience.

 Read a testimony on this: